ForgeRock/forgeops/helm/forgerock-metrics/README.md

 The Prometheus Helm chart is deployed as part of the kube-prometheus Helm chart.
 The Prometheus scrape
 configuration is generated and updated automatically by the Prometheus Operater as described above.
 Prometheus
-uses it's own config watcher to look for updated configurations.
+uses its own config watcher to look for updated configurations.

 <br />